 Lastly, for everyone who made a plan to vote, they were delivered back to them the morning of Election Day along with their polling place.
 Then every user in N.J. and Va. was given a nudge a few hours before polls closed asking if they voted.
 If they did, they got Resistbot’s version of the “I voted” sticker.

 In total, we sent over 60,000 initial pushes to create plans, converting just shy of 8,000 into completed plans with times of day and means of getting to the polls, and then on Election day, sent those 8,000 plans back, along with another 60,000 nudges later in the day.

 They’re not just a marching movement, they’re a voting movement. — Van Jones

 All while we delivered tons of user-written letters to Congress on gun control, tax reform, net neutrality, and every other imaginable subject — 250,000 in the last 30 days.

-A lot of learning happened during this effort, and it will only make the program smarter the next time around.
+A lot of learning happened during this effort, which will only make the program smarter the next time.
 In Alabama next month, Pennsylvania’s 18th Congressional district in March, and the rest of the country in 2018.

-All of this happened with volunteers, and the texting/infrastructure paid with your donations.
+All this happened with volunteers, and the texting/infrastructure paid with your donations.
 Thank you!
-If you like the work we’re doing, you can volunteer, donate, or even more importantly, invite your friends to sign up.
+If you like our work, you can volunteer, donate, or, even more importantly, invite your friends to sign up.
 The more friends and neighbors you talk to, and the more users that join, the more we can turn out in 2018.
-Use the “invite” command, or tell friends they can send “resist” to 50409 on SMS, Messenger, or Telegram.
+Use the invite command, or tell friends they can send resist to 50409 on SMS, Messenger, or Telegram.